Wearing a tuxedo is a huge thing. But does wearing an affordable tuxedo make any difference in your overall appearance?

 Peak Lapel Tuxedo by Giorgio Napoli

-It is an upscale-looking black tuxedo, with nice touches of formality, such as a peak lapel.
+It is an upscale-looking black tuxedo with nice touches of formality, made of polyester and viscose fabric blend.
 Because it only comes in black, you are staying in classic tux territory.

 The trousers have both an adjustable waist and suspender buttons, so you have good odds they will fit.
 They also have the satin stripe down the side, completing the traditional look of a formal tuxedo.

-You have a solid array of color options, including a solid blue or burgundy tuxedo.
+You have a solid array of color options, including grey, royal blue, or burgundy tuxedo.

 Slim Fit Tuxedo by Kenneth Cole Reaction